When Mercury Is In Pisces, Be Prepared For Vivid Dreams

 Leslie Hale, psychic astrologer for Keen.com, says that when Mercury is in Pisces, "we may discover or understand things to a greater depth than we have before, and we could even feel a certain illumination."
 She says that dreams typically become more vivid and frequent while Mercury is in this sign, so if you don't already have one, try and keep a dream journal this month to see what your subconscious might be trying to tell you.

 The bottom line: Although we can expect some tension while Mercury is in Pisces, this transit will allow us to embrace our creative side and prepare for dreamy days to come.
-Prioritize self-care, let yourself fantasize about the future, and be open to new possibilities.
+Prioritise self-care, let yourself fantasise about the future, and be open to new possibilities.
 It's the perfect time to make magic happen.